Middle Kingdom of Egypt: Statuary

 In the later Twelfth Dynasty, the proportions of the human figure changed.
 These changes survived through the Thirteenth to Seventeenth Dynasties.
 Male figures had smaller heads in proportion to the rest of the body, narrow shoulders and waists, a high small of the back, and no muscled limbs.
 Female figures had these proportions more to an extreme with narrower shoulders and waists, slender limbs, and a higher small of the back in order to keep a distinction between male and female measurements.

 Technology

-Main metal alloy used in the Middle Kingdom was arsenical copper/arsenical bronze, an alloy of arsenic and copper.
+The main metal alloy used in the Middle Kingdom was arsenical copper/arsenical bronze, an alloy of arsenic and copper.
 This was observed e.g. in the Egyptian and Nubian collections of metal artefacts from Leipzig and Brussels.
 Gradually, tin bronze is replacing arsenical copper in case of practical objects.

 Important technological evidence from the German excavations at the Elephantine Island was recently published, datable to the Middle Kingdom.
 An intentional production of arsenical bronze, evidence of the cementation alloying process of copper with speiss inside ceramic crucibles, and a piece of speiss, were published from the Elephantine archaeological contexts.